Cooper's secret to winning elections

 Dovere mentioned “his identity as a white man (which) may have enabled him to hold on to moderate voters.”
 It’s more than that; Cooper comes across as what he is: a small-town boy from rural North Carolina who has worked his way up.

 The article noted, in a master stroke of understatement, that Cooper has “built up his own fundraising apparatus.”
-In fact, the governor raised more than $42 million for his reelection last year.
-His opponent, Dan Forest, raised about $5 million.
-Cooper outspent Forest 10-1 on TV.
-In 2016, Cooper outraised an incumbent governor — a rare feat.
+In fact, the Governor raised more than $42 million for his reelection last year.

 Dovere said Cooper “also established (and largely funded) a political operation (that) gave him centers of political support around the state.”
 Actually, he’s been building a network since he was a student at UNC.

 The article adds, “Then there’s Cooper’s aggressive messaging.”
 Again, that’s an understatement.
-In his one debate with Forest last year, Cooper — unlike most incumbents — hit his opponent hard from his opening to close.
+In his one debate with Forest last year, Cooper hit his opponent hard from his opening to close.

 After all that, Dovere missed what may be the biggest factor in Cooper’s success: He has won because he has run against the legislature.